Dreaming of a whale: a voice from the deep of the world

 Darkness.
 Narrow.
 Strange.
 But you are alive.
 You are inside something enormous — and this something is carrying you.

-Your Healer speaks here, through the archetype of transformational enclosure — the part that knows: sometimes you must be “inside” before you can emerge.
+Your Healer speaks here: the part that has long understood — sometimes you must be “inside” before you can emerge.
 Being inside the whale is the Jonah type of transformation: before the change completes, you must pass through the darkness.
 Through a period with no visible exit.
 Through a space where there is no control.

 The message of this image: transformation is underway.
 You have not gotten stuck forever.
 The whale will carry you to shore — changed, but living.
 Jonah emerged.
 So will you.